Saptarshi-Nag189/omniscience_pro/prompts.md

   INSERT, UPDATE, DELETE, DROP, CREATE, ALTER, ATTACH, PRAGMA, REPLACE, TRIGGER
 - No subqueries that modify state
 - No multiple statements
+- Do NOT use UNION unless explicitly required by the question
 - Keep the query as simple and readable as possible

 OUTPUT REQUIREMENTS: